 The next time I do this, I’m going to try serving it with a salsa… maybe a mango coconut celery salsa.

-1 lbs boneless country style pork ribs (or other well marbled cut)
+- 1 pork (or other well marbled cut) boneless country style ribs (or other well marbled cut)

 - The night before you want to eat these, make the mojo in a large ziplock bag.
 Cut the pork up into cubes that will fit into a banana peel and add to the mojo.
 Squeeze out as much air as you can, seal then put in the fridge.
 Put the rice in a bowl and cover with salted water (should be saltier than soup but not as salty as the sea) and put it in the fridge.